The Making Of the California Gharana

 AMAN started with a group of ethnomusicologists at UCLA and local dance enthusiasts under the leadership of Anthony Shay, an accomplished scholar of Eastern European language, music and dance, Leona Wood a famous visual artist/painter who wrote and researched extensively on Middle Eastern Dance, and her husband Phil Harland, an astrophysicist by day and UCLA ethnomusicologist at night.
 Phil was the first person to create a notation system for the complex and sophisticated African drum rhythms.
 They were really charismatic and brilliant people; magnets, for all these young Americans looking for something beyond ballet and western classical music.

 Los Angeles was a landing place for a very diverse group of artist emigres from around the world.
 Artists from the Soviet Union, the Middle East, Ghana, North Africa, and India would come to UCLA for periods of time as scholars and teachers and AMAN would find them.
 In the 70s with the company’s popularity growing, principal dancers and musicians from performing arts companies worldwide would seek out AMAN, and they would be with the company for a year or two – or forever.
 Eventually AMAN artists traveled the world themselves on scholarships to learn material, collect costumes and instruments and bring them back to add to the company’s repertoire.
 Within a few years AMAN became the gold standard of multi-ethnic arts organizations; a force in the national dialogue about dance and music and a leader in trailblazing programs in local schools that inspired arts education nationwide.
 We toured everywhere.
-I mean everywhere – from the finest performing arts centers around the country to a wooden stage sitting on an ice rink in Muskegon (we had to run 25 feet across bare ice to get to the stage), even an Inuit village rec center in Point Barrow Alaska.
+I mean everywhere – from the finest performing arts centers around the country to a wooden stage sitting on an ice rink in Muskegon (we had to run 25 feet across bare ice to get to the stage), and even an Inuit village rec center in Point Barrow Alaska.

 I joined AMAN in 1974 when I was 14.
 I had washed out of ballet, just didn’t have the Balanchine body type – too short, too round.
 I followed Michele Gerard to an AMAN rehearsal one day.
 I followed Michele anywhere she would let me.
 During a break, Leona Wood looked me over, picked up a doumbek, started playing and asked me to improvise a dance.
 I was so embarrassed after seeing these lovely dancers in action but I cobbled together some Armenian folk dance moves I had learned at church and I was in the company.
 AMAN – an amazing community for me – led me to serious study of flamenco, of North African and Central Asian dance, Balkan singing – and of course kathak.
 I danced with AMAN for 25 years and was lucky to serve as an Associate Artistic Director with the company.